cmpsoares/cmpsoares.com/content/english/_index.md

   bg_image : "images/background/banner.png"
-  title : "Automating Your Business Together" watermark : "CMPSOARES" content : "We are IT professionals that assist companies through their journey of Digital Transformation.<br>We will help you Automate your Business and Digital Presence." image : "images/banner/banner-1.png"
+  title : "Automating Your Business Together" watermark : "CMPSOARES" content : "We will collaborate with the automation of your Business, Digital Transformation and Presence." image : "images/banner/banner-1.png"
   button:
     enable : true